dj-nuo/nuo-stems/README.md

 - Mac OS / Windows 7+ support
 - Process multiple tracks at once
 - mp3, flac, wav support
+- Option to skip already processed STEMS in output folder
+- Option to save separate .wav and extra files to the disk (drums, bass, melody, vocals) for use in other software (for remixes, etc)
 - Converts all the core metadata from original track to .stem.m4a track (including artwork😊)
-- Option to save separate wav files to the disk (drums, bass, melody, vocals) for use in other software (for remixes, etc)
+- “Traktor Utility” to transfer HotCues, BeatGrid and BPM from original tracks to STEM versions (transfer is done using collection.nml - Traktor collection file)
 - more to come... (suggestions are welcome - reach me @ https://www.facebook.com/djnuo/ or submit an issue here

 # Installation & Usage